abpframework/abp/docs/en/tutorials/modular-crm/part-02.md

 A module does not contain an executable application inside.
 The `Modular.Products.Web` project is just a class library project, not an executable web application.
 A module should be installed to an executable application in order to run it.

+> **Ensure that the web application is not running in [Solution Runner](../../studio/running-applications.md) or in your IDE.
+Installing a module to a running application will produce errors.**

 The product module has no relation to the main application yet.
 Right-click to the `ModularCrm` module (inside the `main` folder) and select the *Import Module* command:

 ![abp-studio-import-module](images/abp-studio-import-module.png)